 Another common reason for problematic barking in dogs is a lack of attention.
-Like humans, dogs want to know that they are a valuable part of the family, and they also like being involved with that family!
-If you have not been including your dog (or if you haven’t been home at all,) the chances are that your pup is barking for your attention!
+Like humans, dogs want to know that they are a valuable part of the family and also like being involved with that family!
+If you have not been including your dog (or haven’t been home at all,) the chances are that your pup is barking for your attention!

 If your dog is starving for your attention, make a conscious effort to spend more time with them!
 Give them belly rubs when you get home from work and play a game of fetch in the yard, it won’t take much time away from your busy schedule, but it will mean everything to your pup!